gateweaver/gateweaver/packages/cli/README.md

       - cors
 ```

-You can define policies and endpoints in the configuration file.
-Policies are reusable configurations that can be applied to multiple endpoints.
-Visit the [Configuration](https://gateweaver.io/docs/category/configuration) page to learn more.
+Visit the [Configuration](https://gateweaver.io/docs/category/configuration) docs to learn more about the available options.

 ### Environment Variables